We Are Your New SEAL Team

-Following 12 years in a brotherhood where community, team and service meant everything, I found myself in one of the most successful investment banking firms where profit trumped purpose.
+Following 12 years in a brotherhood where community, team, and service meant everything, I found myself in one of the most successful investment banking firms where profit trumped purpose.
 Like most of my brothers, I don’t give up easily.
 I knew I had skills and talents that were transferable and relevant.
 My attitude and work ethic were not to be questioned and I was going to be a success.
 That’s what I told myself and my family—but that’s not what happened.
 I was lost and, for the first time in a very long time, faced failure.
 My employer was sympathetic but wasn’t equipped to help me meet the challenges I faced—to be fair, I couldn’t articulate what those challenges were; I just didn’t belong.
-My family was as supportive through my transition as they were trough the numerous deployments, but even at home I was lost.
+My family was as supportive throughout my transition as they were throughout the numerous deployments, but even at home, I was lost.
 I felt like an outsider, and, just like at work, I couldn’t articulate what was going on.
 There was nothing they could do to help.

 It was, of all places, during a funeral for one of my SEAL brothers that it became clear, my only option was reenlistment.
-So, after 9 months of civilian life, I was back in the Teams.
+So, after 9 months of civilian life, I was back in the teams.
 I was happy and content—until I wasn’t.

 Two more deployments and I wanted to get back to my family, but I was scared.
 Why would this transition be any different?
 I searched for organizations that could relate to my situation, but there were none.
 Then, during a conversation with my good friend, Brian Martelli, the idea for the SEAL Future Foundation (SFF) was born.
-Initially our focus was on scholarships, jobs searches, placement and mentoring.
+Initially our focus was on scholarships, job searches, placement and mentoring.
 We were the destination to ensure SEALs a successful personal and professional transition, but we also wanted to help them live a life of purpose and fulfillment within their communities.
-We have expended our services to include wellness, mental health and family well-being, an all-encompassing approach to ensure the help they need in one place, from people who understand and have experienced the same challenges.
+We have expanded our services to include wellness, mental health and family well-being, an all-encompassing approach to ensure the help they need is in one place, from people who understand and have experienced the same challenges.

 Founding SFF marked my true transition.
 I found a purpose and a new way to serve my brothers, by creating an organization where support and community are at their fingertips in a world where this is difficult to find.
 SFF has helped me recognize where I belong and focus on what’s important.
 I am back in finance full time and, thanks to the services offered by SFF, I can communicate my needs and expectations with my employer.
 I am fortunate that they are receptive and interested, and now my success is driven by the same motivators that made me successful in the teams.